satuhearty/tvsunnah-podcast/_posts/special-group-of-people/2017-09-19-category-2-and-3.md

 podcast: special-group-of-people
 permalink: podcast/special-group-of-people/:title
 image: assets/images/pic02.jpg
+description: Explanation about the second and third category of people who are special.
 ---

-Explanation about the second and third category of people who are special.